 Reply to Churchland’s treatment of the hard problem

 Most of Patricia Churchland’s writings address the so-called “easy problem” of consciousness concerning how brains integrate information and perform other activities associated with consciousness.
-Our paper is concerned mostly with these the easy problems that she addresses.
+Our paper is concerned mostly with the easy problems that she addresses.

 But Churchland also addresses the hard problem of why these neural activities are accompanied by an experienced inner life (Chalmers, 1996, p. xi-xii).
 Here, Churchland (1996, pp. 395ff.) originally supported eliminative materialism, which predicts that naive folk psychology’s acceptance of consciousness will ultimately be replaced by a mature neuroscience that makes no use of consciousness.
 This argument has fared poorly because of Descartes’ well-known point that if we know anything exists, it’s our own consciousness.
 More recently, Churchland adopts the weaker contention that consciousness exists, but is reducible to neural events: “there is just the brain—there is no separate thing, me, existing apart from my brain” (2013, p.
 34), so “[p]robably the soul and brain are one and the same” (2013, p.
 60).